cdli-gh/annodoc/index.md

 ~~~
 “sweet water” (Q000377)

+	# Jagersma, Chap.
+27 (46)
+	# ‘the year that follows it’
+	# (NATN 109 15; N; 21)
+	1	mu	mu	year	0	root
+	2	ab-ús-sa	'a-b-'ús-Ø-'a	VP-3N.OO-be.next.to-3N.S/DO-NOM	1	amod

-If adjectives appear without nominal head, but with a grammatical role (morphological case) in a clause, use the morphological case for their annotation.
+If adjectives (including argument-less relative clauses) appear without nominal head, but with a grammatical role (morphological case) in a clause, use the morphological case for their annotation.
 Likewise, lexicalized deverbal nominals are annotated like nominal arguments.

+	# Jagersma, Chap.
+27 (34)
+	# ‘one in which it is sieved for me’
+	1	gema-an-sim	Ø-ma-n(i)-sim-Ø	VP-1SG.IO-in-sieve-3N.S/DO	0	ABS

+Etymologically, this is a headless relative clause, but it is lexicalized as a noun; according to CDLI conventions, that is originally an `amod`, because it comes without arguments

+	# Jagersma, Chap.
+27 (36)
+	# ‘one who has died’
+	1	ba-úš	Ø-ba-'úš-Ø	VP-MM-die-3SG/3N.S/DO	0	ABS

+Etymologically, this is a headless relative clause, but it is lexicalized as a noun.

 Titles or functionaries can be referred to with (lexicalized) nominalizations, and then, an annotation like a nominal (nmod or appos) would be preferrable.
 Here, we follow the decision taken in morphology annotation.

 ### Subordinate clauses: acl